dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 As with {{< spell 276157 "Craggy Bark" >}}, this trait suffers from overlapping with your already strong defensive cooldowns.
 The absorb is better than it may first appear due to the fact that absorbs are consumed after damage reduction.
 That is to say, if you use {{< spell 61336 "Survival Instincts" >}}, while it is active the absorb has essentially double the value since the damage is first reduced by 50%.
 The major downside is that it only has value during your defensives, when your risk of dying is already considerably lowered.

+## Personal Absorb-o-Tron

+- {{< spell 280181 "Peronsal Absorb-o-Tron" >}} - Taking damage has a chance to grant you a shield that absorbs X damage over 1 minute.

+At 355, this shield absorbs 54883 damage.
+It has an RPPM of 1.5.

+This trait is exclusive to the Engineering goggles {{< item 160489 "AZ3-R1-T3 Gearspun Goggles" >}}.
+This shield is incredibly strong; not only is it absolutely enormous compared to its contemporaries on the inner ring, the RPPM is very high for this category of traits.
+The absorb averages out to roughly 1370 healing per second, which is far and away the strongest of its kind.
+This is almost too good to pass up; if you are at all considering taking engineering, this is a must-have trait.

+## Auto-Self-Cauterizer

+- {{< spell 280172 "Auto-Self-Cauterizer" >}} - Taking damage has a chance to heal you for X, remove most bleed effects, and slow nearby enemies by 30% for 5 seconds.

+At 355, you heal for 11028, with an RPPM of 1.5.

+The value of this trait depends entirely on what types of bleeds it can remove.
+If, for example, there are tank mechanic style bleeds in raids and dungeons (like Ursoc's {{< spell 197942 "Rend Flesh" >}}, for example), and those are removable by this trait, then it will be extraordinarily powerful.

+If not, then the trait becomes a basic heal (at 275 healing per second) with a moderate slow, which is not nearly as valuable.

 ---

 # Recommendations